lucasnbsb/Data-Structures-and-Algorithms/README.md

     - decrement the counts on the dict and update the running sum accordingly
     - return -1 all the way if conditions are not satisfied

+### 2527.
+Find Xor-Beauty of Array
+    - this one is nice. once you put the computation to paper everything cancels out
+    - and you just have to XOR the main diagonal of the matrix
+    - only the cases where i=j=k actually contribute to the output

 # Easy
 ## 1 Two sum:
     - make a hashmap [dif:number]